mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 ```

-All the functionalities written for C# programming language is also inheritted by F#.
+All the functionalities written for C# programming language is also inheritted by F# programming language by default.
 It is also important to take note that the `CLIMutable` attribute can be eliminated to all your models starting from this release.

 **Note:** The option types in F# is not supported if it is being placed at the [ClassHandler](/feature/classhandlers) and [PropertyHandler](/feature/propertyhandlers) objects.

 ### Enhanced Compiler

-The core compiler of RepoDB has been rewritten from being a monolithic codebase to a much more smaller codebases.
+The core compiler of RepoDB has been rewritten from being a monolithic codebase to a multiple smaller codebases.
+All the compiler classes needed for the AOT compilations has been separated to several partial classes.
 With these updates, the code are much more easy, neat and cleaner.
-Also, all the classes needed for the AOT compilations has been separated to several partial classes.

 The reasons and the motivations behind this are the following.